 As the state with America’s highest average elevation (6,800 feet), Colorado and its mountains see a shocking amount of electrical activity, and 22 of the 50 lightning incidents reported in Colorado since 2000 have involved hikers and campers.
 The sparkiest spot surrounds 14,115-foot Pikes Peak.
 Read more.

 Pictures of the dramatic and lush Na Pali Coast stir hikers’ wanderlust, but the Kalalau Trail (recently reopened after flooding damaged the path) hugging this dramatic coastline also triggers something far less romantic: terror.
 “People have a hard time with some of the dropoffs,” says Kathy Valier, a Kauai resident who’s written guidebooks on hiking the island.
 “The trail bed is narrow and crumbly, and I’ve talked with many people who have either fallen off the trail or seen it happen.”
 Read more.

 Trekking from rim to river (and back) is one of the planet’s iconic journeys, an achievement nearly every Grand Canyon visitor longs to notch.
 Trouble is, canyon temps routinely top 110°F in summer, and that hellish heat–combined with the exertion of climbing 4,380 vertical feet over 9.5 miles–results in about 200 heat-related rescues in the park each year, most of them on the Bright Angel Trail.
 Read more.

 The Maze, UT

-You’d better be a map savant if you want to wander into–and back out of–this redrock jungle, which is full of dead-end canyons.
+You’d better be a map master if you want to wander into–and back out of–this redrock jungle, which is full of dead-end canyons.
 “This is not the place for inexperienced hikers,” declares park ranger Paul Henderson, who says it could take rescuers three days to reach you in this remote unit of Canyonlands.
 Read more.